paulfioravanti/phoenix-and-elm/README.md

 git push heroku-graphql graphql:master
 ```

-## Blog Post
+## Blog Posts

+I wrote a couple of blog posts that use this application as an illustrative
+example:

-I did a blog post about [Migrating a Phoenix and Elm app from REST to GraphQL][]
+- [Migrating a Phoenix and Elm app from REST to GraphQL][]: This blog post
+  covers migrating the application API from using REST, to using GraphQL, and
-using the application in this repository.
-It covers the steps needed to get the
+  shows the steps needed to get the application from the code base in the `rest`
+  branch, to the codebase in the `graphql` branch.
+- [Graph-driven Refactoring in Elm][]: This blog post covers decoupling parent
+  and child modules and refactoring Elm applications, and shows the steps needed
-application from the code base in the `rest` branch, to the codebase in the
+  to get the application from the code base in the `rest` branch, to the
-`graphql` branch.
+  codebase in the `rest-refactor` branch.

 ## Social